TheWidlarzGroup/react-native-video/README.md

 Platforms: all

-#### loadControl
+#### bufferConfig
-Adjust the load control parameters: minBufferMs, maxBufferMs, bufferForPlaybackMs and playbackAfterRebufferMs.
+Adjust the video load control parameters: minBufferMs, maxBufferMs, bufferForPlaybackMs and playbackAfterRebufferMs.
+Note: these values can not be changed after the video component is loaded.

 Property | Description
 --- | ---